amirilovic/surviving-monorepos/README.md

 ENV PORT=3000

+WORKDIR apps/api

-CMD ["npm", "start"]
+CMD ["pnpm", "start"]
 ```

-Important to remember is that we need to install all dependencies and build all packages before running `pnpm deploy` command.
-Otherwise `pnpm deploy` will not be able to find all the necessary dependencies.
+> 💡NOTE: Important to remember is that we need to build the app before building the docker image.

-Dockerfile for `@shop/website` looks the same.
+Dockerfile for `@shop/website` looks almost the same.

 ## Deploy

 Each application defines it's own deploy script in `scripts/deploy.ts`.
 In our example, this script is responsible for building docker image and pushing it to docker registry.
+I've intentionally duplicated the code between `@shop/api` and `@shop/website` as deploy steps may differ for each application, you should of course organize/reuse the code for deployment however you see fit.

 Script is written using [google/zx](https://github.com/google/zx) which makes it very easy to write scripts in TypeScript.